ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 - The Swagger link is http://localhost:9080/swagger-ui/index.html

-- **Important:** create at least one `review` so that `mysql.researchdb.reviews-key` and `mysql.researchdb.reviews-value` are created in `Schema Registry`.
+- **Important**: create at least one `review` so that `mysql.researchdb.reviews-key` and `mysql.researchdb.reviews-value` are created in `Schema Registry`.
 Below there is a sample request to create a review.
   ```
   curl -i -X POST localhost:9080/api/reviews \
     -H "Content-Type: application/json" \